Arrowsome/kotlin-vinted-discount-system/README.md

 This project has been build following the Vinted instructions [here](https://gist.github.com/vintedEngineering/7a24d2bb2ef4189447c6b938604ab030)

 The project uses Kotlin to bring a simple discount system with oop + functional programming paradigm into practice.
-I believe the design could be flawed and improved upon significantly.

 ````shell
 # For running project on the root directory execute: